-Fill a large saucepan with enough water that it will be about 1" above the surface of the eggs.
-With the lid off, bring to a rolling boil over high heat.
+Fill a large saucepan with enough water to cover the eggs by 1 inch.
+With the lid off, bring the water to a rolling boil over high heat.

 Gently lower cold eggs into the boiling water (a spider strainer or slotted spoon is helpful), taking care not to crack them.

-Prepare your ice water bath, and as soon as the timer is done, transfer the eggs to an ice bath right away and let them sit for 10 minutes before peeling or storing*.
+While the eggs cook, prepare a bowl of ice water.
+As soon as the timer ends, transfer the eggs to the ice bath and let them chill for 10 minutes before peeling or storing.*

 Notes